 The circle indicate the time we are discussing in this section

-In the Muromachi period, the emperor’s power became weaker, shogun (将軍) held all the political power.
-Little by little, several groups of samurai who were called Shugo Daimyo (守護大名) started to gain the political power and economic power by holding the important offices in the Muromachi Bakufu (government).
+In the Muromachi period, the emperor’s power became declined.
+The Shogun (将軍) held all the political power.
+Little by little, several groups of samurai who were officially appointed as a Shugo Daimyo (守護大名: high-ranking officials) started to gain political and economic power by holding the critical positions in the Muromachi Bakufu.
 They also owned a large land.
-Some of the names of Shugo Daimyo were the Hosokawa family and the Yamana family.
+A couple of powerful Shugo Daimyo were the Hosokawa (細川) family and the Yamana (山名) family.

 Hino Tomiko (日野富子)*——————The wife of Shogun Yoshimasa.
-She took advantage of her political privileges to raise a large amount of money by doing things like investing in the rice commodity market to raise the price of rice and sold with a high profit.
-Then she loans the money to the high officials with high interest.
+She took advantage of her political privileges to make a large amount of money by investing in the rice commodity market to control the price of rice and sold with a high profit.
+Then she loans the money to the high ranking officials with high interest.
 The corruption reached an uncontrollable level.

 The photo was taken in May 2019, a family trip to Kyoto